SQream/sqream_docs/guides/operations/sqream_studio.rst

-.. _sqream_studio:
+.. _acceleration_studio_version_5.3.0:

 ****************************
-SQream Acceleration Studio 5.3.2
+SQream Acceleration Studio 5.3.0
 ****************************

 The SQream Studio is a web-based client for use with SQream DB.
 The Studio provides users with all functionality available from the command line in an intuitive and easy-to-use format.
 This includes running statements, managing roles and permissions, and managing SQream DB clusters.